slitvinov/gitlog/README.md

 Slopes are connected and intersects are fixed by normalization.
-VAE maximizes _evidence lower bound_ to find parameters `p` and `t` which is an expectation of likelihoods minus KL-divergence of conditional with prior.
-I choose uniform priors for both coins:
+VAE maximizes _evidence lower bound_ to find parameters `p` and `t` which is a conditional expectation of log-likelihoods minus KL-divergence of conditional with prior.
+I choose uniform prior for both coins:

 <pre>
 L1 = i(q1(z)*log(H*T)) + i(q2(z)*log(T*T))